rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

      `LIMIT 2` <br>  <br>

-    Note the relationship direction in the node graph. <br>
+    Note the relationship direction in the Technopedia graph that shows the nodes and relationships. <br>
     ![API Image](/images/relat_overview.png)<br>&nbsp; <br>